 Beautifully designed email invites work brilliantly as a last minute marketing tool, as you can reach many people (depending on the size of your database obviously!) in a matter of seconds.
 You can either send an introduction email or a more visual invitation with images of your work, or both.

-Do you realise that sending out targeted emails is about 10x as effective as doing social media?
+Do you know that sending out targeted emails is about 10x as effective as doing a social media post?

-Top tips to get your invite email opened and read.
+Top tips for getting your invite email opened and read.

-1. I suggest that you don’t just send one email but actually a series of emails for events!
-You don’t want to spam but if you rely on only one email then that’s often not enough.
-Think about it as creating a sequence that slowly reveals the story of your event or new collection launch.
+- I often suggest that you don’t just send one email but actually a series of emails for events!
+You don’t want to spam your subscribers and contacts but if you rely on only one email, it’s often not enough.
+Think about creating a sequence that slowly reveals the story of your event or new collection launch.
 Send an email a month in advance to announce that you will be doing the show and invite people to apply for special VIP tickets.
 Two weeks in advance send the main invite launching new work with some sneak peek images.
 A week before the show send an email explaining why you created this collection.
 Two days before the show send a quick reminder or countdown.
 During the show, send an email with ‘best sellers’ or quotes from visitors.
 And after the show, you can do a follow up to tell people you just did the show, and announce any final offers or answer any questions.

-2. If you are planning to send out only one or two emails then I would suggest you send these roughly 2 weeks and 2-3 days before your show opens.
-If you have created specific lists in advance (e.g. existing clients, press, stockists) then you can tailor your intro email to them.
-Try to avoid sending generic emails to anonymous people e.g. ‘Dear Sirs’.
+- If you are planning to send out only one or two emails then I would suggest you send these roughly 2 weeks and 2-3 days before your show opens.
+If you have created specific lists in advance (e.g. existing clients, press, stockists) then you can tailor your email to them.
+Try to avoid sending generic emails to anonymous people e.g. ‘Dear Sirs’, find a name and their specific email address.

-3. The best time to send your email is around 9am or around lunchtime midweek – this will be the most likely times that people will open them.
+- The best time to send your email is between 9am – 12pm.
+These are the most likely times that people will open them.

-4. If possible use a professional e-mail management software such as MailChimp.
+- If possible use a professional e-mail management software such as MailChimp or Flodesk.
 This will allow you to personalise your emails, to create a branded design easily, and to send 100’s of them at specific times that suit you.
 Also with the GDPR rules, it’s a lot more likely that you comply when using a good email management software.

-5. Use a catchy non-spammy subject line.
+- Use a catchy non-spammy subject line.
 Make it personal.
-Write something like: ‘special invitation to my first solo exhibition Memories’ or ‘Ceramicist John Blogs invites you to Handmade, 3 – 6 June’.
+Write something like: ‘Your invitation to my first solo exhibition Memories’ or ‘Ceramicist John Blogs invites you to Handmade, 3 – 6 June’.

-7. Include 1 or 2 images of yourself (!) and or your work to remind people who you are and what your work is like.
-Include them in the text (as a clickable link), not as an attachment (as this will slow down sending your emails, and people don’t like opening attachments).
+- Include 1 or 2 images of yourself (!) and or your work to remind people who you are and what your work is like.
+Include them in the text (make sure people can click the images to go to your website or the event website), not as an attachment!

-8. Include your contact details and direct your reader to your website, especially if they are unable to attend the event.
+- Include your contact details and direct your reader to your website, especially if they are unable to attend the event.
 At the end of the email say: ‘If you are unable to attend my show, then have a look at my online shop xxx’.
-Finish your email in a friendly manner: ‘Looking forward to seeing you.’
+Finish your email in a friendly manner: ‘Looking forward to seeing you‘ and sign off with your name.

 Emails like this are not just a great way to get people to visit your craft fair or design event, but they can be a good reminder of you and your work, a non-threatening way to stay in touch with dormant contacts, and they can raise your profile and visibility.